richardgfx/demo1/README.md

-# Use Case - the real-time and on-demand inference, such as image labeling, object detection and transformation, etc
+# Use Case

+The real-time and on-demand inference, such as image labeling, object detection and transformation, etc.

 Clients -------- Public Endpoint(RP,Auth,LB,HC) ------- Containers (behind the firewalls)